frozein/PropScript/README.md

 - Support for adding functions & constants defined in C++
 - Saving and loading the abstract syntax tree to disk (similar to an object file)

-Overall, the syntax is mostly identifcal to that of python, with the one notable difference being that multi-line code blocks must be enclosed in curly braces, tabs and all other whitespace is completely ignored.
+Overall, the syntax is mostly identifcal to that of Python, with the one notable difference being that multi-line code blocks must be enclosed in curly braces, tabs and all other whitespace is completely ignored.
 Additionally, individual elements of vectors are accesed as arrays, not with a "." operator (such as ".x").
 The first element of a vector is accesed as "myVector[0]", for example.

 ## Does NOT Support
 - While/Do-While Loops